 Near-shore and vegetated habitat areas were too shallow to effectively net, which is where pike are typically found.
 In the far-shore areas assessed a low level of northern pike abundance with relatively uniform population structure was found (Figure 11).
-A total of 7 age groups were caught during 2022, ranging in age from 0 to 8 years.
+A total of 38 northern pike consisting of 8 age groups were caught during 2023, ranging in age from 0 to 9 years.
 Due to the low composition of pike stocks, no specific measures are in place to manage the species.

 Figure 11.
-Relative abundance of pike age classes from index gillnet survey from 2022.
+Relative abundance of pike age classes from index gillnet survey from 2023.